-- Clinical Nurse Leader prepares nurses for an advanced generalist role - Clinical Systems Administration prepares nurses to assume ethical leadership roles in health care systems confronted by financial, political, and social changes
+- Clinical Nurse Leader prepares nurses for an advanced generalist role in a variety of inpatient and outpatient nursing environments. - Clinical Systems Administration prepares nurses to assume ethical leadership roles in health care systems confronted by financial, political, and social changes.